 EXPERIMENT

-As mentioned, the effect of pre-fatigue on muscle growth in a direct sense has not yet been studied.
+As mentioned, the effect of pre-exhaustion on muscle growth in a direct sense has not yet been studied.
 So it is still an experimental training method, which can be especially interesting for advanced bodybuilders.
 After all, as a beginner or intermediate, you should be able to work well with the traditional training protocols.

 IMPLEMENT